braze-inc/braze-docs/_docs/_hidden/private_betas/multi_language_settings.md

 ## Use locales in messaging

-To use locales in your messaging, follow these steps:
+To use locales in your messaging, compose an email campaign or Canvas.
+Select between the HTML editor and drag-and-drop editor, then follow these steps.

-1. Compose an email campaign or Canvas with all text and image or link URLs wrapped in translation tags.<br>![][3]
+{% tabs %}
+{% tab HTML editor %}

+1. Highlight the text you want translated.
+Select **Add translation tag**. <br>![][3]
-2. Save the message.
+2. Save the message as a draft.
-3. In the editor, select **Multi-language** and add your locales for the message using the dropdown.
+3. Select **Multi-language** and add your locales for the message using the dropdown.
 4. Select **Download template** to download the translation template as a CSV.
 Then, fill in the translations in the CSV.
 5. Select **Upload translations** to upload the CSV file with the completed translations.

+{% endtab %}
+{% tab Drag-and-drop editor %}

+1. Add translation tags `{% translation %}` and `{%endtranslation%}` to wrap all text and image or link URLs to be translated.<br>![][3]
+2. After adding the tags, save your message as a draft.
+3. Select **Multi-language** and add your locales for the message using the dropdown.
+4. Select **Download template** to download the translation template as a CSV.
+Then, fill in the translations in the CSV.
+5. Select **Upload translations** to upload the CSV file with the completed translations.

+{% endtab %}
+{% endtabs %}

 To update the translations, update the CSV and re-upload the file.
+This means any changes to the IDs or locales in the CSV will not automatically update in your message.

 ## Preview your locales